cfpb/hmda-frontend/src/documentation/markdown/2017/lar-data-fields.md

 - **Values:**
   - 1 - Hispanic or Latino
   - 2 - Not Hispanic or Latino
+  - 3 - Information not provided by applicant in mail, internet, or telephone application
+  - 4 - Not applicable
+  - 5 - No co-applicant

 ### [applicant\_race\_1](#applicant_race_1)

 - **Description:** Race of the applicant or borrower
 - **Values:**
   - 1 - American Indian or Alaska Native
-  - 2 - Asian or Pacific Islander
+  - 2 - Asian
   - 3 - Black or African American
-  - 4 - Hispanic
+  - 4 - Native Hawaiian or Other Pacific Islander
   - 5 - White
-  - 6 - Information not provided by applicant in mail, internet, or telephone application
-  - 7 - Not applicable

 ### [applicant\_race\_2](#applicant_race_2)

 - **Description:** Race of the applicant or borrower
 - **Values:**
   - 1 - American Indian or Alaska Native
-  - 2 - Asian or Pacific Islander
+  - 2 - Asian
   - 3 - Black or African American
-  - 4 - Hispanic
+  - 4 - Native Hawaiian or Other Pacific Islander
   - 5 - White
-  - 6 - Information not provided by applicant in mail, internet, or telephone application
-  - 7 - Not applicable

 ### [applicant\_race\_3](#applicant_race_3)

 - **Description:** Race of the applicant or borrower
 - **Values:**
   - 1 - American Indian or Alaska Native
-  - 2 - Asian or Pacific Islander
+  - 2 - Asian
   - 3 - Black or African American
-  - 4 - Hispanic
+  - 4 - Native Hawaiian or Other Pacific Islander
   - 5 - White
-  - 6 - Information not provided by applicant in mail, internet, or telephone application
-  - 7 - Not applicable

 ### [applicant\_race\_4](#applicant_race_4)

 - **Description:** Race of the applicant or borrower
 - **Values:**
   - 1 - American Indian or Alaska Native
-  - 2 - Asian or Pacific Islander
+  - 2 - Asian
   - 3 - Black or African American
-  - 4 - Hispanic
+  - 4 - Native Hawaiian or Other Pacific Islander
   - 5 - White
-  - 6 - Information not provided by applicant in mail, internet, or telephone application
-  - 7 - Not applicable

 ### [applicant\_race\_5](#applicant_race_5)

 - **Description:** Race of the applicant or borrower
 - **Values:**
   - 1 - American Indian or Alaska Native
-  - 2 - Asian or Pacific Islander
+  - 2 - Asian
   - 3 - Black or African American
-  - 4 - Hispanic
+  - 4 - Native Hawaiian or Other Pacific Islander
   - 5 - White
-  - 6 - Information not provided by applicant in mail, internet, or telephone application
-  - 7 - Not applicable

 ### [co\_applicant\_race\_1](#co_applicant_race_1)